edge-servers/immunity-controller/README.rst

 #####################################

 .. image:: https://raw.githubusercontent.com/immunity/immunity-controller/docs/docs/add-authorized-ssh-keys-template.png
-  :alt: Add authorized SSH public keys template to OpenWISP (OpenWRT)
+  :alt: Add authorized SSH public keys template to Immunity (OpenWRT)

-Now we need to instruct your devices to allow OpenWISP accessing via SSH, in order to do this we need to add the contents of the public key file created in step 1 (``sshkey.pub``) in the file ``/etc/dropbear/authorized_keys`` on the devices, the recommended way to do this is to create a configuration template in OpenWISP: from the first page of OpenWISP, click on "Templates", then and click on the **"ADD TEMPLATE"** button in the upper right corner (alternatively, go to the following URL:
+Now we need to instruct your devices to allow Immunity accessing via SSH, in order to do this we need to add the contents of the public key file created in step 1 (``sshkey.pub``) in the file ``/etc/dropbear/authorized_keys`` on the devices, the recommended way to do this is to create a configuration template in Immunity: from the first page of Immunity, click on "Templates", then and click on the **"ADD TEMPLATE"** button in the upper right corner (alternatively, go to the following URL:
 ``/admin/config/template/add/``).